New York Times Bestsellers December 25, 2022

 The 27th book in the Jack Reacher series.
 Reacher goes after a killer but is unaware of the bigger implications.

-THE PASSENGER by Cormac McCarthy
+STELLA MARIS by Cormac McCarthy

 TRIPLE CROSS by James Patterson